palmmc/LichenTown-RP/README.md

 With that done, now just wait for your changes to be approved.
 If you would like, you can additionally message `palm1` on discord to inform me you have made changes.

+# Additional Warnings ⚠️
+- **MAKE SURE** to update your local workspace to the latest version *before* you make any changes.
+  - In the Github Desktop app, go to your workspace repository.
+  - In the 3 tabs second from the top, click the 'Fetch origin' tab.
+    - If it says 'No local changes', you're good.
+    - If it says there are changes, click 'Pull origin', and you're done!

 # Good luck!
 I look forward to seeing future contributions!